skiphansen/panog2_ldr/README.md

 Connect the Pano to your LAN then power it on.

-Pano2:

-Wait for the Pano button to turn amber and stop flashing before running the install script.
+When installing on Pano G2 Wait for the Pano button to turn amber and stop flashing before running the install script.

-DZ22-2:
-Wait until the power switch blinks amber slowly.
+When installing on a DZ22-2 Wait until the power switch blinks amber slowly.

 It takes about 6 minutes to install pano_ldr on a G2 Rev B and about 4 minutes on a Rev C.